Tour starts on every single SATURDAY between March 24 and October 20.

 Day 7.
 Lisbon - Caceres - Seville (575 km ~ 357 miles)

 Breakfast.
 Departure towards Spain.
-Crossing the border to find ourselves now in the province of Extremadura - one of Spain's western provinces - a remote area, filled with natural parks and dramatic scenery.
-The stop here will be in Caceres - a town, founded by the Romans in 25BC.
-Visiting this place will bring you back to the old medieval era.
+Crossing the border, we find ourselves now in the province of Extremadura, one of Spain's western provinces, a remote area filled with natural parks and dramatic scenery.
+The stop here will be in Caceres, a town founded by the Romans in 25 BC.
+Visiting this place will bring you back to the medieval era.
 The streets climb and twist among hoary palaces and mansions.
 As you turn your head up, you can see the skyline decorated with gargoyles, spires, and gigantic storks’ nests.
-The fortress has been serving as defensive walls since the 16th century.
-You will have a good hour and a half there, so, go ahead and check the main highlights, those are very close to each other:
+The fortress has been serving as a defensive wall since the 16th century.
+You will have a good hour and a half there, so go ahead and check the main highlights; those are very close to each other:

 Day 8.
 Seville

-Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city of Southern Spain.
+Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city in Southern Spain.
 With numerous sights and attractions, this city will never leave visitors stuck for choice.
-Main highlights of the tour:
+The main highlights of the tour are:

 Lunch in the restaurants will be included.
-After the city tour you will have the afternoon off to rest or explore more on your own.
+After the city tour, you will have the afternoon off to rest or explore more on your own.

 Night in Seville.